Position Available NOW!

 There are many ways you can help support our kids.

 Donate directly to Mountain States Children’s Home

 Colorado Child Care Contribution Tax Credit Program

-Thank you for helping the children of Mountain States Children’s Home.
+Thank you for helping the children of Mountain States Children’s Horne.
 The Colorado Child Care Contribution Tax Credit Program provides a state tax credit for contributions made to a qualifying child care organization or fund.
 Mountain States Children’s Home qualifies for the Colorado Child Care Contribution Tax Credit, so you may be able to claim an income tax credit of 50% of your total contribution.
 Child Care Contribution Tax Credit Certiﬁcation (DR 1317) certifying your child care contribution will be sent for qualifying donations.

 For more information please review Colorado Dept. of Revenue FYI Publications – Income Tax, Income 35: Child Care Contribution Tax Credit

 Check with your tax advisor about this opportunity to help children and also receive this special tax break.

 Mountain States Children’s Home Thrift Store accepts donated items to be sold to raise money for MSCH.
 You can also come shop or volunteer to help this special home.

 For more Thrift Store information call.
 303-834-9510.